Basque Country (greater region): Sports

 The Basque Country has also contributed many sportsmen, primarily in football, rugby union, cycling, jai-alai and surfing.

 The main sport in the Basque Country, as in the rest of Spain and much of France, is football.
 The top teams – Athletic Bilbao, Real Sociedad, Osasuna, Eibar, Alavés, Real Unión and Barakaldo – play in the Spanish football league system.
 Athletic Bilbao has a policy of hiring only Basque players, which has been applied with variable flexibility.
 Local rivals Real Sociedad used to practice the same policy, until they signed Irish striker John Aldridge in the late 1980s.
-Since then, Real Sociedad have had many foreign players.
+Since then, Real Sociedad have had many foreign players, although it retains a strong Basque contingent today.
 Athletic's policy does not apply to head coaches, with famous names as Howard Kendall and Jupp Heynckes coaching the team at various points.

 The most renowned Basque footballer of all time is possibly Andoni Zubizarreta, who holds the record for appearances in La Liga with 622 games and won six league titles and one European Cup.
 Nowadays, the most well-known Basque football player is Xabi Alonso (winner of two European Championships and one FIFA World Cup) who played for Real Sociedad, Liverpool, Real Madrid and Bayern Munich.
 Other notable Basque players include Jon Andoni Goikoetxea, Mikel Arteta, Javi Martínez, Iker Muniain, César Azpilicueta, Asier Illarramendi, Andoni Iraola, Aritz Aduriz and Ander Herrera.
 Both Athletic and Real Sociedad have won the Spanish league, including dominating the competition in the early 1980s, with the last title won by a Basque club being Athletic's 1984 title.

 At international level, Basque players were especially prominent in Spanish selections prior to the Civil War, with all of those at the 1928 Olympics, and the majority of the 1920 Olympics and 1934 World Cup squads, born in the region.

 Football is slightly less popular in Northern Basque country but the region has produced two well known and successful French players, Bixente Lizarazu and Didier Deschamps, who were among 22 players that won the 1998 World Cup.
 In the 2010s, Aviron Bayonnais FC developed international players Stéphane Ruffier and Kévin Rodrigues (capped by Portugal) and Aymeric Laporte who eventually played for Spain based on his residency in the southern Basque country.
 The club has also played in the French third tier.

 The territory has an unofficial 'national' team which plays occasional friendlies, but not competitive matches, against conventional national teams.
 Navarre has its own representative side which convenes rarely.